 I have only seen the oxygen masks deployed once.
 This was on the ground and was a technical failure!
 In the air, the deployment will be accompanied by a sudden and severe vibration, an automatic automated announcement telling you to put your mask on and a very steep descent by the plane.
 The scary thing is that sometimes the oxygen in the plane can drop in 15 or 20 seconds and in 30 to 45 seconds you can pass out.

-My action: I need to be able to get your mask on quickly if necessary.
+My action: I need to be able to get your mask on quickly if necessary over both my nose and mouth.

 There have been myths surrounding that the brace procedure that is only useful for preserving dental integrity for identification after a crash or designed to increase the chance of death to reduce insurance-paid medical cost.
 Not so.
 In a report on British Midlands 1989 Boeing 737 crash: “Passengers who adopted the fully flexed “brace” position for crash-landing achieved significant protection against head injury, concussion, and injuries from behind irrespective of local aircraft structural damage”